-Sit with buttocks as far back against the backrest as possible.
+■ Sit with buttocks as far back against the backrest as possible.
 Adjust the distance between the seat and the pedals so that legs are slightly angled when pressing the pedals.
 Slide the front passenger seat as far back as possible.

 - Sit with shoulders as far back against the backrest as possible.
 Set the backrest rake so that it is possible to easily reach the steering wheel with arms slightly bent.
 Maintain contact between shoulders and the backrest when turning the steering wheel.
-Do not tilt the backrest too far back.
-We recommend a maximum rake of approximately 25°. - Adjust the steering wheel \$\phi\$ 74. - Set seat height high enough to have a clear field of vision on all sides and of all display instruments.
+Do not angle the backrest too far back.
+We recommend a maximum rake of approximately 25°. - Adjust the steering wheel \$\phi\$ 73. - Set seat height high enough to have a clear field of vision on all sides and of all display instruments.
 There should be at least one hand of clearance between head and the roof frame.
-Your thighs should rest lightly on the seat without pressing into it - Adjust the head restraint \$\igtre\$ 35. - Adjust the height of the seat belt \$\phi\$ 43. - Adjust the lumbar support so that it supports the natural shape of the spine.
+Your thighs should rest lightly on the seat without pressing into it. - Adjust the head restraint \$\ighta\$ 34. - Adjust the lumbar support so that it supports the natural shape of the spine.